smf-steve/parse_options/MUSING.md

 # Thoughts:

-  1. Can the value of an option betin with a '-'?
+  1. Can the value of an option begin with a '-'?
      * Consider -l being an option that requires a value
      * Are the following valid:  -l-help or -l -help
      * Answer: No, define a value to NOT begin with a prefix